The Greenbrier Companies, Inc. (NYSE:GBX) Shares Sold by Credit Suisse AG

-Credit Suisse AG lowered its position in The Greenbrier Companies, Inc. (NYSE:GBX) by 62.3% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Credit Suisse AG trimmed its stake in shares of The Greenbrier Companies, Inc. (NYSE:GBX) by 62.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 30,853 shares of the transportation company’s stock after selling 50,921 shares during the period.
-Credit Suisse AG owned about 0.10% of Greenbrier Companies worth $1,319,000 as of its most recent filing with the Securities & Exchange Commission.
+Credit Suisse AG owned about 0.10% of Greenbrier Companies worth $1,319,000 at the end of the most recent reporting period.

-A number of other large investors have also recently made changes to their positions in the stock.
-Kennedy Capital Management Inc. lifted its position in Greenbrier Companies by 12.3% in the second quarter.
-Kennedy Capital Management Inc. now owns 319,809 shares of the transportation company’s stock valued at $13,937,000 after purchasing an additional 35,121 shares during the period.
-State Street Corp lifted its position in Greenbrier Companies by 2.3% in the second quarter.
-State Street Corp now owns 1,112,815 shares of the transportation company’s stock valued at $48,496,000 after purchasing an additional 24,505 shares during the period.
-Goldman Sachs Group Inc. lifted its position in shares of Greenbrier Companies by 45.5% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 103,916 shares of the transportation company’s stock valued at $4,528,000 after acquiring an additional 32,487 shares during the period.
-Hotchkis & Wiley Capital Management LLC lifted its position in shares of Greenbrier Companies by 1.6% during the 2nd quarter.
-Hotchkis & Wiley Capital Management LLC now owns 604,312 shares of the transportation company’s stock valued at $26,336,000 after acquiring an additional 9,230 shares during the period.
-Finally, Franklin Resources Inc. lifted its position in shares of Greenbrier Companies by 13.8% during the 2nd quarter.
+Several other hedge funds also recently bought and sold shares of GBX.
+Franklin Resources Inc. lifted its position in shares of Greenbrier Companies by 13.8% during the 2nd quarter.
 Franklin Resources Inc. now owns 4,036,110 shares of the transportation company’s stock valued at $175,893,000 after acquiring an additional 488,687 shares during the period.
-Hedge funds and other institutional investors own 99.16% of the company’s stock.

-GBX has been the subject of a number of research reports.
-Susquehanna upgraded shares of Greenbrier Companies from a “neutral” rating to a “positive” rating and lifted their price target for the company from $49.00 to $56.00 in a research report on Monday, July 26th.
-Zacks Investment Research downgraded shares of Greenbrier Companies from a “hold” rating to a “sell” rating in a research report on Thursday, October 21st.
-Finally, Wells Fargo & Company reiterated a “buy” rating on shares of Greenbrier Companies in a research report on Friday, October 29th.
-One research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has an average rating of “Buy” and an average price target of $49.60.

-Greenbrier Companies (NYSE:GBX) last issued its quarterly earnings data on Tuesday, October 26th.
-The transportation company reported $0.98 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.76 by $0.22.
-Greenbrier Companies had a return on equity of 2.55% and a net margin of 1.86%.
-The firm had revenue of $599.20 million during the quarter, compared to the consensus estimate of $625.90 million.
-During the same period in the previous year, the firm posted $0.16 EPS.
-The company’s quarterly revenue was down 5.8% compared to the same quarter last year.
-As a group, research analysts expect that The Greenbrier Companies, Inc. will post 2.34 EPS for the current fiscal year.
+Deprince Race & Zollo Inc. lifted its position in shares of Greenbrier Companies by 44.3% during the 2nd quarter.
+Deprince Race & Zollo Inc. now owns 710,767 shares of the transportation company’s stock valued at $30,975,000 after acquiring an additional 218,317 shares during the period.
+Kennedy Capital Management Inc. lifted its position in shares of Greenbrier Companies by 12.3% during the 2nd quarter.
+Kennedy Capital Management Inc. now owns 319,809 shares of the transportation company’s stock valued at $13,937,000 after acquiring an additional 35,121 shares during the period.
+Goldman Sachs Group Inc. raised its position in shares of Greenbrier Companies by 45.5% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 103,916 shares of the transportation company’s stock worth $4,528,000 after purchasing an additional 32,487 shares during the last quarter.
+Finally, State Street Corp raised its position in shares of Greenbrier Companies by 2.3% during the 2nd quarter.
+State Street Corp now owns 1,112,815 shares of the transportation company’s stock worth $48,496,000 after purchasing an additional 24,505 shares during the last quarter.
+Institutional investors own 99.16% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 2nd.
-Investors of record on Thursday, November 11th will be given a dividend of $0.27 per share.
-The ex-dividend date is Tuesday, November 9th.
-This represents a $1.08 annualized dividend and a dividend yield of 2.68%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 2nd.
+Shareholders of record on Thursday, November 11th will be issued a $0.27 dividend.
+The ex-dividend date of this dividend is Tuesday, November 9th.
+This represents a $1.08 dividend on an annualized basis and a yield of 2.68%.
 Greenbrier Companies’s dividend payout ratio is currently 112.50%.

+Several research analysts recently issued reports on GBX shares.
+Susquehanna upgraded Greenbrier Companies from a “neutral” rating to a “positive” rating and lifted their price objective for the stock from $49.00 to $56.00 in a research report on Monday, July 26th.
+Wells Fargo & Company restated a “buy” rating on shares of Greenbrier Companies in a research report on Friday, October 29th.
+Finally, Zacks Investment Research downgraded Greenbrier Companies from a “hold” rating to a “sell” rating in a research report on Thursday, October 21st.
+One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $49.60.

 Greenbrier Companies Profile